UMAprotocol/UMIPs/UMIPs/UMIP-across-v2.md

 1. For each `FilledRelay` group above, initialize a running balance value at 0 and add the total relay repayments to it.
 Each running balance value is defined by its `chainId` and `l1Token`.
-2. Find all `FundsDeposited` events on all SpokePools from earlier within each SpokePool's block range.
+2. Find all `FundsDeposited` events on all `SpokePool`s from earlier within each `SpokePool`'s block range.
 Using the `originChainId`, `originToken`, the `quoteTimestamp`, and the `SetPoolRebalanceRoute` event on the HubPool, use a similar process as the 3 step one above to map this back to an `l1Token`.
 For that `l1Token` and `originChainId`, initialize a running balance value if one doesn't exist already and subtract the `amount` from it.